hydex80/presence_detection_domoticz_fritzbox/README.md

 and write down the IDX of the 2 devices

-6. edit the scripts presence detection.sh and change all the settings including the IDX and host ip domoticz and your router. after that is should be working.
+6. edit the scripts presence detection.sh and change all the settings including the IDX and host ip domoticz and your router. after that it should be working.